And so, another college basketball season ends with another championship game that. . .

 While Gonzaga’s big men were taken off their games by whistles, I couldn’t help but think of the 2005 national championship game, in which Illinois’ key big man, James Augustine, got into foul trouble on some bing-bang plays.

-That paved the way for North Carolina to smoke the Illini.
+That paved the way for North Carolina to handle the Illini.

 I don’t know exactly what happened in the work-the-referees contest between Mark Few and Roy Williams.
 But I’ve always thought Williams absolutely drilled Bruce Weber in that department in 2005.